-The dense mountainous interior, white sand beaches and glimmering, turquoise waters of Koh Chang make for absolutely picturesque views.
+The dense mountainous interior, white sand beaches and glimmering, turquoise waters of Koh Chang make for absolutely picturesque holidays.
 However, that’s just on the surface.
 What lies beneath the waters and inside the mysterious jungle and bustling city life is truly captivating.

 Koh Chang, meaning Elephant Island, receives its name from its large landmass that’s reminiscent of an elephant’s head.
 As the second largest island in Thailand, this gentle giant of an island – despite its booming tourism industry – retains its beautifully rugged charm and character.
 With its stunning views, lush rainforest, abundant wildlife, rich marine reserve and thriving nightlife Koh Chang attracts many a traveller to its warm and inviting shores.

+For many visitors, Thai holidays are incomplete without some time on the beach.
 While it may not have as many sandy beaches as some of Thailand’s other islands, Koh Chang remains one of the most popular beach holiday destinations in the country.
 The patches of sand that do adorn the island make for spectacular lounging spots.
 The west end of the island boasts some of the best beaches as well as an array of accommodations and much of the island’s activity.
 White Sands beach is the most popular, the longest and the biggest.
 Here, party animals revel in the eclectic night scene and take advantage of the beach’s many small shops, restaurants and thatched bungalows.

 Nestled between two towering peaks is Khlong Prao beach.
 Its mixed terrain of white sand and rugged rocks houses most of the luxury resorts where sunbathing is the favourite pastime.
 Lonely Beach is the party epicentre for backpackers and young travellers and locals.
 The bounty of budget-friendly accommodations, bars and restaurants make this beach a far cry from the solitary atmosphere that the name implies.
 Bang Bao Beach is a small fishing village and a great choice for those who are looking to experience a quieter side of the island.